bparanj/rom/sixth_chapter.md

 [:drive]
 ```

 This step is the same as the previous step.

-When we define a singleton method as in the previous step, we essentially define a method in the singleton class as illustrated in this step.
+They both illustrate different ways to define a method in the singleton class.

 ### Step 5